Mike Chard: Boulder Office of Emergency Management, 303-441-3390

 April begins peak flood risk season; Emergency warning sirens testing scheduled

-The annual siren testing is a good reminder for community members to sign up for emergency alerts at www.BoCo911alert.com.
-This system allows all community members in Boulder County and all cities within the county to be notified of emergency situations in a variety of ways including on their cell phone, home and work phones and by text messaging and e-mail.
+The annual siren testing is a good reminder for community members to sign up for emergency alerts at: http://boco911alert.com.
+This system allows all community members in Boulder County to be notified of emergency situations in a variety of ways including on their cell phone, home, work phones, text messaging, and email.

 Community members are encouraged to review their own emergency preparedness plans and discuss what they would do in the event of a flash flood or other emergency.
-For more information about personal preparedness, visit www.ReadyColorado.com.
+For more information about personal preparedness, please visit: www.ReadyColorado.com.